Danwakefield/kisslog/README.md

 #### Filtering
 Loggers can be filtered by setting the `LOG_ENABLED` variable.
 It can be managed programmatically using `kisslog.EnableLogger` and `kisslog.DisableLogger`.
-By default all loggers are enabled, using one of these disables all of those that are not explicitly enabled.
+Using any of these options disables logging from a logger unless it is explicitly enabled.

 |       ENV VAR       |           CODE                 |               INFO                                  |
 | :-----------------: | ------------------------------ | --------------------------------------------------- |